Château des Ducs de Joyeuse

 Originally built for the Dukes of Joyeuse in the mid-16th century, the castle is now used as a hotel.
 The well-preserved building, flanked by round towers, is regarded as typical of many buildings in the Languedoc and Cévennes regions.
 A pitted rustic work doorway leads to the austere Renaissance courtyard.
+The chapel is dated to the François 1er period, the rest of the castle is in the Henri II style.
+Every room of the house contains a French-style ceiling.

 It has been listed since 1913 as a monument historique by the French Ministry of Culture.